e-sailing/LG-ESS-Gen1/readme.md

-<ip>:9090/lgess

-is a list of important data
+http://localhost:9091/lgess  is a reduced list of the above dates.

 ```
 grid